Updated December 27, 2017.

 May I apply for a visa instead of using the VWP?

-Travelers who are eligible for the VWP may apply for a visitor (B) visa, if they prefer to do so.
-If you do not meet all of the criteria explained in this webpage, then you must apply for a visa.
-Additionally, you need to apply for a visa if you will be traveling on a private aircraft or other non-VWP approved air or sea carrier.
-Review the approved carriers list.
+Travelers who are eligible for the VWP may apply for a visitor (B) visa if they prefer to do so.
+If you do not meet ALL of the criteria explained on this document, then you must apply for a visa.
+If you intend to extend your stay beyond 90 days or change your status once in the United States (for example, you intend to request change of status to student or temporary worker, etc.), then you need to apply for a visa.

 TamizdatAVAIL is a non-profit project that provides both urgent and long term solutions to pervasive U.S. visa problems faced by the international performing arts community.
 The TamizdatAVAIL Hotline is a free hotline that provides performing arts professionals with urgent legal assistance regarding U.S. visa issues.
 It is staffed by legal professionals and funded by the National Endowment for the Arts.
 Their team of volunteer lawyers provide free advice to performing arts professionals who have already filed an I-129 and are experiencing a problem in a subsequent stage of the visa process.